spiral/docs/docs/en/basics/quick-start.md

 $ php app.php prototype:inject -r
 ```

-You command will be converted into the following form:
+Your command will be converted into the following form:

 ```php
 namespace App\Command\Seed;